Devil's Dyke, Hertfordshire: Description

-The River Lea could have served as a defensive barrier on the northern side of the settlement.

 History

 Dating

 Belgic pottery was found in the 1970s during construction of the Wheathampstead by-pass which goes through the northern part of the putative oppidum to cross the River Lea.
 The Catuvellauni are often linked to Belgic Gaul.
 There was also a smaller amount of pre-Belgic pottery.

 Conservation and access

 Visitors are welcome to visit the Devil's Dyke.
 According to a plaque at one entrance to the dyke, the land was presented by Lord Brocket in 1937 on the occasion of the coronation of King George VI and Queen Elizabeth.

 Other parts of the Wheathampstead earthwork are not accessible.
 According to Historic England, there is a risk to the site from arable ploughing.
 It is included in the Heritage at Risk Register.